 #7 Sharpen the image

-The final processing step of your printing workflow is to sharpen the image.
-This should be done after cropping it to the desired size.
+The final step in preparing your image for print is sharpening.
+This should be done after cropping and resizing the file to its final print size.

 An image that will be printed needs to be sharpened more than an image that is prepared for online display.
 In fact, you need to sharpen it until it almost looks like it’s too much (be aware, the line between over-sharpened and under-sharpened is thin).